OriginProtocol/origin/origin-docs/guides/getting_started/contributing.md

 1. Push your branch to the upstream repository (i.e. https://github.com/OriginProtocol/[repo]) so that other contributors can easily work off of it if necessary.
 1. Please request a review in the PR by clicking on the gear icon next to "Reviewers" in the right column.

-Both the `master` and `stable` branches are locked so that only members of the [core team](https://github.com/orgs/OriginProtocol/teams/core) are able to merge your pull requests.
+The `master` branche is locked so that only members of the [core team](https://github.com/orgs/OriginProtocol/teams/core) are able to merge your pull requests.
 Pull requests that are peer reviewed by other trusted contributors will be fast-tracked and merged faster!
 Check in the `#engineering` Discord channel for appropriate reviewers.

 ### Coding Style